djtersteegc/Coco-FujiNet/README.md

 # Rev000

 Rev000 does away with the tape circuit and moves to a ROM for bootstrapping HDB-DOS, similar to a "minimal" Rev00 build and bootstraping via a CocoSDC or other ROM cart.
-Since it is now a cartridge format, you no longer a need to power the ESP32 via USB, and instead it will normally take 5V from the cartridge port.
+Since it is now a cartridge format, you no longer need to power the ESP32 via USB, and instead it will normally take 5V from the cartridge port.
 There is a diode so if you do want to power by USB for debug logging or other reasons it is safe to do so without backfeeding into the Coco.

 ![rev000](docs/rev000.jpg)